Computer Science SKE

-The Sussex Online Computer Science SKE is a flexible course where you can expand your knowledge of the Computer Science curriculum in Secondary schools.
+Our Computer Science SKE is a flexible course where you can expand your knowledge of the Computer Science curriculum in secondary schools.

-We offer a range of units for trainees from KS3 to GCSE in which you can select from different materials areas (see below).
-All are supported by an excellent range of resources including projects from Isaac Computer Science and Craig n Dave.
+We offer a range of units for trainees, from KS3 to GCSE, in which you can select from different materials areas.
+All units are supported by an excellent range of resources, including projects from Isaac Computer Science and Craig n Dave.

-The Sussex Online Computer Science SKE is available as an 8,12 or 16-week course.
+The Sussex online Computer Science SKE is available as an eight,12 or 16-week course.
 All students must complete the two compulsory modules in July which concludes with a week-long workshop based face-to-face session.

-Once you have enrolled, you will be able to select from the following 4 week Units:
+Once you have enrolled, you will be able to select from the following four-week units:

 - KS3 Introduction to Programming Scratch (C)